Literary Forms of Medieval Philosophy

 Nonetheless, even with this change in the status of the Aristotelian works, Aristotle remained an authority in the sense that his texts were still the starting point for discussion, and medieval philosophy in general remained centered on authoritative texts and, hence, on their commentaries.
 This emphasis on the commentary points to two important differences between medieval and much contemporary philosophy.
 First, medieval philosophical writers understood their own work as emerging out of a tradition of authorities rather than in abstraction from or in opposition to a tradition (see below section 3, “Role of Authorities”).
 Second, their work emerges out of an encounter with texts rather than in unmediated contact with ideas, problems, or arguments.
 (On the assumptions and characteristics of a commentary-based notion of philosophy see Smith 1991, 3–7.)
 These ways of doing philosophy do not mean that medieval philosophers were incapable of originality, only that their original thought comes out of an acknowledged connection with what went before.
 Nor does it mean that medieval philosophers were not engaged with ideas but only words and texts.
 For, they would argue, we can only confront ideas through the language in which they are expressed.

 The classical source for medieval writers of dialogue should have been Plato; but Western writers had no direct access to Plato’s dialogues, with the exception of the first half of the Timaeus.
 The number and diversity of dialogues from the medieval period is, hence, surprising, with instances among the works of writers from Augustine to Ockham and Nicolas of Cusa, and across different religious traditions.
 Though it has been argued that dialogue as a philosophical form dies off in late antiquity, especially in the Christian tradition, this is clearly false in the medieval period (Goldhill 2008, 5–8).
 Not only are philosophical dialogues plentiful but, perhaps because they were not overwhelmed by Plato as a model, medieval dialogue writers came up with many variations on the form.
 While a good number use real or realistically-described characters, there are also many where the participants are allegorical figures, like Boethius’s Lady Philosophy in the Consolatio or “Reason” in Augustine’s Soliloquies.
+A number of 12th century writers also imitated more specifically the prosimetrum of Boethius’s Consolation combining prose dialogue with poetry, exploring the hybrid of physical and spiritual in the cosmos and body and soul in human nature (Balint 2009).
 While some instances of this form, for example Boethius’s commentary in dialogue form on Porphyry’s Isagoge, simply make use of the form as a vehicle for straightforward exposition, others make the dialogue form intrinsic to the argument.
 And while the standard form of a philosophical dialogue is between a teacher and student figure, a number of medieval dialogues ignore this convention.
 Abelard’s Dialogue between a Philosopher, a Jew, and a Christian (Collationes), for example, traces a dispute between three equal partners, none of whom is the “teacher” whom the others more or less meekly follow.
 Abelard’s dialogue is essentially a dispute without a master to resolve it.
 Even if, as many scholars think, the dialogue is unfinished and Abelard meant to add a resolution of the dialogue in the form of a final adjudication by someone playing the role of master, it is noteworthy that, unlike in most philosophical dialogues, the magisterial point of view is absent until the end rather than being the one that directs the discussion.

 When the convention of composing a dialogue between a teacher and student is used, usually the author can be identified more or less with the “teacher.”
 In Ibn Gabirol’s (Avicenbron) dialogue, best known by its Latin title, Fons vitae, the student is mostly restricted to asking the teacher for explanations and demonstrations.
 Anselm’s dialectical partner in Cur Deus Homo is the student Boso who as a Christian asks the questions that a non-Christian monotheist would ask about the Incarnation.
 Boethius, however, casts himself as student rather than teacher in the Consolatio.
 Of those who compose dialogues between teacher and student a good number, such as those of Augustine, Eriugena, Anselm, Boethius, and Nicolas of Cusa expect and trace a conversion or transformation in the “student” figure of the dialogue in a way that Plato’s dialogues do not.
 Anselm explicitly makes of his interlocutor a partner in the dialogue who is supposed to anticipate conclusions and implications and/or who more truly motivates the entire discussion (Sweeney 1999).
 Like Anselm, other medieval dialogue writers play with the convention that the teacher takes the lead in the discussion, in effect asking as well as answering questions.
 In Eriugena’s Periphyseon, it is sometimes the student, sometimes the teacher who moves the discussion forward.
 In William of Conches’ dialogue, Dragmaticon philosophiae, the ‘Prince’ asks questions of the ‘philosopher’ who represents William’s views.
 In an interesting variation, William of Ockham’s Dialogus has the student ask the questions while the teacher responds reluctantly and almost objectively without any attempt to transform or convert the student.